martinmuzak/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 #### Approach 1: Choosing an aggressive target date

-With the aggresive target date approach, you choose a target date that is only a few business days away from your date of submission.
+With the aggressive target date approach, you choose a target date that is only a few business days away from your date of submission.
 Any target date less than seven business days away (US) / 10 business days away (Canada) from your date of submission can be considered an aggressive target date.

 The upside of this is that if all the information in your port request is accurate, and if the losing carrier can process your request in time, then your ports can be completed quickly.